The new technologies emerging in the clinical setting include fractional flow reserve (FFR)-CT, CT perfusion imaging and coronary plaque assessment.

 CTCA will be the leading imaging modality to identify early coronary disease

-New Areas of Cardiac CT Usage
+Cardiac CT Evolves: Uncovering New Areas of Usage in Cardiology

 The latest CT cardiac scanners can determine structural heart evaluation and procedural planning.
 In addition, these scanners are also able to do precise imaging based on advanced visualisation software.
-These new technologies will bring state-of-the-art of cardiac imaging in transcatheter aortic valve replacement (TAVR).
+These new technologies will bring state-of-the-art cardiac imaging in transcatheter aortic valve replacement (TAVR).
 In addition to left atrial appendage (LAA) occlusion and transcatheter mitral repair.

 Positron emission tomography (PET) scanning combined with Computed Tomography Coronary Angiogram CTCA is on the horizon to detect cardiovascular diseases.